qtile/qtile/docs/manual/faq.rst

 Users often wonder, why the Q?
 Does it have something to do with Qt?
-No. Below is an IRC excerpt where cortesi explains the great trial that ultimately brought Qtile into existance, thanks to the benevolence of the Open Source Gods.
+No. Below is an IRC excerpt where cortesi explains the great trial that ultimately brought Qtile into existence, thanks to the benevolence of the Open Source Gods.
 Praise be to the OSG!

 ::